cherryisaac/JavaScript-themes-Inspect/README.md

 # JavaScript-themes-Inspect
-Change your themes for YouTube using JavaScript
+Change your themes for websites using JavaScript and Inspect element

-More info coming soon...
+More details coming soon...